janawold1/2026_S_nereis_Cons_Gen/02_SNP_PopGen.md

 realSFS fst stats distance/GLOBAL_fst.idx -tole 1e-6 -anc $ANC -win 50000 -step 10000 -whichFst 1 > ${ANGSD}${TOOL}distance/GLOBAL_fst1_50KBwindow_10KBstep.tsv
 ```
 The final command estimated a global weighted and unweighted F<sub>ST</sub> of `XXX` and `XXX` respectively for putatively neutral sites and an unweighted F<sub>ST</sub> of `0.002177` and weighted F<sub>ST</sub> of `0.843221` for all sites.

 ### Estimating Nucleotide Diversity (π)
 We estimated nucleotide diversity (π) for the West Australian population of fairy tern and tara iti independently, using the site frequency spectrum (SFS) estimated above as a prior.
 ```
-for POP in AU TI KK
+for POP in AU TI KI
     do
     if [[ "$POP" == "AU" ]]
         then